sanyambassi/thales-cdsp-crdp-mcp-server/README.md

 1. **"tsc is not recognized"**: Install TypeScript globally with `npm install -g typescript`
 2. **Connection refused**: Ensure CRDP service is running and accessible
-3. **Authentication errors**: Verify CRDP service credentials and permissions
+3. **404 errors**: Ensure correct protection policy names are being used

 ### Logs